 Cooking with alcohol is a little less intuitive.
 It can involve vile substances like flat beer and those bottles labeled with "cooking wine."
 It’s almost as scary as a night involving more than one Four Loko.
 Do you use good wine or the cheap stuff?
 How much do you add?
 When?
 It’s enough to give you a headache worse than a hangover.
 Here’s how to cook properly with booze:

+First, why bother?
 You know why you drink alcohol.
 But why cook with it?
 When used properly, alcohol improves your food.
 It bonds with both fat and water molecules, which allows it to carry aromas and flavor.
 In a marinade, alcohol helps the season the meat and carry flavor (not tenderize).
 It functions similarly in cooked sauces, making your food smell and taste better.

 Pick wisely: This is the easy part.
 Use any alcohol you would drink -- nothing undrinkable and none of that “cooking wine,” which is just inexpensive wine that isn't meant for drinking.
 However, steer clear of your really nice stuff -- save that for the table, because its nuance will be lost when cooking.